A Provocation to Explore Procedural Texts

 Download and print your FREE Procedure and Planning Sheet to have this Investigation Area up and running in your classroom today!

-If you would like these free resources, you might like to join My Teaching Cupboard's Email Group.
-I don't send out emails very often though.
+If you would like these free resources, you might like to join My Teaching Cupboard's Email Group here.
 You will get access to my FREE Resource Library when you sign up.
 In the FREE Resource LIbrary, you'll find the Necklace Planning Sheets and the Procedure for How To Make a Necklace along with some other resources I know you'll find useful.